Goal Setting Frameworks

 Summary

 • Goals are one the most important tools an organization and the teams within will use to help achieve their mission, stay competitive and thrive in the long-term.
-Given its importance, mastery of goal setting is surprisingly rare.
+Given its importance, mastery of goal setting is surprisingly rare – this is where working alongside OKR trainers and consultants can be invaluable.

 • Three of the most popular goal setting frameworks are SMART, 4DX®, EOS®, V2MOM and OKR – all have their guidance notes, pros and cons.